AES-Outreach/Fall-2023-Coop-Interviews/README.md

 ### Goal 5

-Ask the user if the next card will be higher, lower, or equal to the first card.Again, you can use any input element for this, ex text input, buttons, dropdown.
+Ask the user if the next card will be higher, lower, or equal to the first card.
+Again, you can use any input element for this, ex text input, buttons, dropdown.

 Then repeat steps 3 & 4 (draw a card and validate)